 AV-Comparatives is ISO 9001 certified.
 It received the certificate of TÜV Austria for our management system for the scope: “Independent Tests of Anti-Virus Software”.

 Sources of Income

 In 2003, Andreas Clementi was hoping to finance the project with donations from users.
 Unfortunately, this was not viable, as only two or three users made significant donations, despite an appeal.
 Other sources of income had to be found to keep the project going.
 There was much debate as to how to support AV-Comparatives without compromising its most important quality, namely its neutrality.
 Payment must not be allowed to have any influence on test results.

 The solution actually turned out to be very simple: if all manufacturers pay the same fee in order for their product to be tested, none of them can be advantaged or disadvantaged.
-In some cases it can happen that a highly demanded – either by users or magazines - vendor is tested even if it did not apply for it.
+In several cases it happens that a vendor is tested even if it do not apply for it.
 In this case, the costs will be covered either by the magazines or by other independent parties, which requested the results.